Snap adds games to Snapchat app to hold on to young users

 “Something that makes us feel like we’re sitting with friends, controllers in hand, looking at the same screen.”

-Snap also announced a product called “Snap Audience Network” which will allow advertisers to buy vertical ads that run beyond Snap’s platform to third-party apps.
-The tool has not been rolled out but Snap made the announcement on Thursday to get developers and publishers on board, its spokesman said.

-The company also launched new augmented reality “lenses,” or filters that overlay video, including templates of landmarks like Buckingham Palace in London, the U.S. Capitol Building in Washington D.C., and the Eiffel Tower in Paris.

-As part of Snap’s push to expose more content outside of the platform, the company also launched “App Stories” with partners like Tinder which would allow users to update their dating profiles with Snapchat Stories.
+As part of Snap’s push to expose more of its content outside of the platform, the company also launched “App Stories” with partners like Tinder which would allow users to update their dating profiles with Snapchat Stories.
+(Reporting by Angela Moon; Editingby Meredith Mazzilli)